-3. COURSE TOOLS AND TECHNOLOGIES (5 QUALITY INDICATORS) Quality Indicator Evidence/Comments/Notes 3.1 Course Tools: Course tools are used intentionally and promote student interaction, engagement, and active learning regularly and predictably.
-Tools may include LMS functions and/or other 3 rd -party tools integrated into LMS ( e.g. , Zoom, Honorlock, SafeAssign, etc.).
-Technical support resources are available. #RSI #ESSENTIAL 3.2 Technical Skills: Technical skills necessary for participating in learning activities are gradually developed over time.
-This process starts with an introduction to these skills, followed by opportunities for practice, and eventually, application in the appropriate contexts. #DEI 3.3 Privacy Policies: The course includes information or links to Mason's FERPA (Federal Educational Rights & Privacy Act) Policy and only leverages tools approved by George Mason University to ensure student privacy is protected.
-3.4 Course Media and Links: Course media and other technical components are working, legible, clear, and audible.
-The course contains organized and working links to recorded lectures/presentations and other necessary media. #RSI #ESSENTIAL 3.5 Course Media and Videos: Course media and other videos are intentionally sequenced, focused, and best kept to 15 minutes or less (each) in length. #RSI #DEI
+Quality Indicator Evidence?
+Comment 1 Course Tools: Course tools are used intentionally and promote tudent interaction, engagement, and active learning regularly nd predictably.
+Tools may include LMS functions and/or other rd -party tools integrated into LMS ( e.g., Zoom, Honorlock, urnItIn, etc.).
+Technical support resources are available. #RSI #ESSENTIAL .2 Technical Skills: Technical skills necessary for participating in earning activities are gradually developed over time.
+This process tarts with an introduction to these skills, followed by pportunities for practice, and eventually, application in the ppropriate contexts. #SAS .3 Privacy Policies: The course includes information or links to eorge Mason's FERPA (Federal Educational Rights & Privacy Act) olicy and only leverages tools approved by George Mason niversity to ensure student privacy is protected. .4 Course Media and Links: Course media and other technical omponents are working, legible, clear, and audible.
+The course ontains organized and working links to recorded ectures/presentations and other necessary media.
+RSI #ESSENTIAL 5 Course Media and Videos: Course media and other videos e intentionally sequenced, focused, and best kept to 15 ninutes or less (each) in length. #RSI #SAS

-CHECKLIST INDICATORS

-TEACHING AND FACILITATING AN ONLINE COURSE
+CHECKLIST INDICATORS TEACHING AND FACILITATING AN ONLINE COURSE